WhatTheDickens/engl340-s24/mod-9/project-details.md

 Together, your group will carry out four tasks with respect to your selected passage or passages:

 1. Produce a valid TEI file that transcribes the portions of the manuscript pages relevant to your selected passage(s).
+(The website [TEI by Example](https://www.teibyexample.org/) provides a handy [validation tool](https://www.teibyexample.org/exist/tools/TBEvalidator.htm) you can use to check the validity of your markup.)
 2. Compose, in valid Markdown, a narrative of Thoreau's revisions to the passage(s), using evidence and logic to support a hypothesis about the sequence of, motivation for, and effect of the changes on the published text of *Walden*.
 3. Publish your narrative to the [Digital Humanities at Geneseo blog](https://dh.sunygeneseoenglish.org), incorporating valid IIIF image URLs both to illustrate key moments in the narrative and to highlight important evidentiary support for it.
 4. Report on your project to the class at our final meeting (**May 14, 12:00&ndash;3:20 p.m.**), explaining the reasoning and evidence behind your revision narrative and sharing details about obstacles and triumphs you encountered in the course of completing this assignment.